Tips for surviving a volatile economy.

-With historically high budget deficits, financial market instability and global competition, economic uncertainty is sure to be with us for some time to come.
+With historically high budget deficits, ongoing financial market instability, and global competition, economic uncertainty may be around for some time.

 A good way to survive a challenging and unpredictable economy is smart money management.
 Here are some suggestions:

-- Secure your job by making yourself indispensable.
-Look for ways to emphasize your unique skills and your value to your employer.
+- Help secure your job by making yourself more valuable.
+Look for ways to show your employer your unique skills and talents.

 - Don’t ignore your bills if you get caught in a financial bind.
 You’ll only accumulate interest fees and jeopardize your credit rating.
 If necessary, contact your creditors and explain your situation.
 Most will accept a revised payment plan in some cases with no penalty or additional interest.

-- Preserve your future assets.
-Try to avoid making withdrawals from IRAs and other qualified plans unless absolutely necessary.
+- Preserve future assets.
+Avoid making withdrawals from IRAs and other qualified plans unless absolutely necessary.
 If you do start cashing in your plan money, you may be penalized for early withdrawals at the expense of your own future financial security.
 Worst of all, you’ll consume retirement dollars you have been accumulating for years and may have a hard time replacing.

 In sum, the best way to weather an uncertain economy is to protect what you have and reduce your expenses.
 Keep in mind that downturns are normal, temporary phases of the economic cycle followed historically by ever-increasing prosperity.
-Just remember that if you maintain financial self-discipline when times are tough, you'll probably be way ahead of the game when the financial climate turns around.
+If you maintain financial self-discipline when times are tough, you'll probably be way ahead of the game when the financial climate turns around.